 Homeschooling and parenting a gifted child is emotionally intense.
 I could spend all day with her, finding things for her to do in her never-ending need for new experiences/items/ideas/books.
 Researching, planning, and executing it all for a highly-relational gifted only child could be a full-time job.

 And, oh yes, my actual need to work.
 God has opened some amazing doors for me and I have enough opportunities and ideas to keep me busy full-time now.
-Between writing here, blogging opportunities, curriculum development, etc. I can easily work full-time.
+Between writing here, blogging opportunities, creating learning materials, etc. I can easily work full-time.
 And, honestly, I need to do so after all the medical expenses and lost work time over the past several years.
 But finding the time to do it is nigh unto impossible with all the other demands on my time and energy.

 The Rest of the Story